This blog may contain affiliate links. Read our disclosure policy for more info.

 With that said, the main attraction is the glacier-covered Antisana Volcano which you’ll be able to see from many viewpoints on the tour.
 You’ll also take a 1-hour hike to enjoy the scenery and look for wildlife.

-Overall the tour to Antisana Volcano was a great day out and with only a fraction of other visitors compared to Cotopaxi National Park.
+Overall the tour to Antisana Volcano was a great day out and had only a fraction of other visitors compared to Cotopaxi National Park.
+It costs $149 USD per person for this 9-hour tour.

 If you’ve been on the go lately then this next thing to do in Quito will be a nice surprise!
 The Papallacta Hot Springs are Quito’s best hot springs.
 Here you can relax in beautiful surroundings and enjoy some peace and quiet.

 But, if you really want to relax and enjoy these beautiful hot springs then the tours are actually great value.
-You can take this tour for only $60 USD and it includes general admission which is $39 on its own!
+You can take this tour with a bilingual guide for $159 USD and it includes general admission which is $23 on its own!

 The Mindo Nambillo Cloud Forest Reserve is a paradise filled with wildlife and adventure activities.
 In fact, the reserve has one of the highest concentrations of biodiversity anywhere on the planet!

-The reserve is stunning and in my opinion, the best tour is a mix of birdlife, adventure, and waterfalls.
-This specific tour hits all of the best places to visit including the hummingbird sanctuary and the zipline park.
+The reserve is stunning and in my opinion, the best tour is a mix of wildlife, adventure, and hiking.
+This specific private tour hits all of the best places to visit including the hummingbird sanctuary inside of the butterfly garden and a tour of the chocolate factory.

 Overall, it’s a great trip from Quito for those who love nature!